Gerard B.·August 21, 2025·7 min read

 T‑2Pay Tasa 790 052 + visa fee; print receiptsFee explainer

-Decision (≈ 4‑8 wks)Collect passport with visa sticker; arrange flights
+Decision (≈ 4‑8 wks)Collect passport with visa; arrange flights

 Entry Day 0‑90Land in Spain, apply for TIE card + empadronamientoTIE guide

-Pro‑tip: Set calendar reminders 60 days before your visa’s one‑year mark to start the renewal paperwork early.
+Pro‑tip: Set calendar reminders 60 days before your visa’s one‑year mark to start the renewal early.

 How to Apply for the Spain Non-Lucrative Visa?